Sport & Exercise Science BSc (Hons)

 Your future career

-The multiple course pathways open a broad variety of careers so there’s not a single typical route to follow.
-Predominantly students start their own business or work within the health and fitness industry and take on rewarding roles such as:
+The course can lead to a broad variety of careers so there’s not a single typical route to follow.
+Predominantly students take on rewarding roles such as:

 - personal trainers